Supreme Court of Korea: Training Institute for Court Officials

-Training Institute for Court Officials’ core mission is to enhance the professionalism, competence, and ethical standards of court staff, thereby ensuring that the judiciary’s administrative functions maintain high quality service and contribute to the fair and efficient administration of justice.
+Training Institute for Court Officials' core mission is to enhance the professionalism, competence, and ethical standards of court staff, thereby ensuring that the judiciary's administrative functions maintain high quality service and contribute to the fair and efficient administration of justice.
 To achieve this goal, the institute designs curricula for basic induction training of newly appointed officials, organizes in-service and leadership programs for different career levels, develops educational materials, conducts evaluations, and collaborates with domestic and international judicial training bodies.
 As an affiliated organization of the Supreme Court, it serves as a hub for continuous learning and capacity building in judicial administration.

-According to the Regulations on the Training Institute for Court Officials (법원공무원규칙), Training Institute for Court Officials’ organization and operations are formally governed by Supreme Court rules.
+According to the regulations on the Training Institute for Court Officials (법원공무원규칙), Training Institute for Court Officials' organization and operations are formally governed by Supreme Court rules.
 The regulations define its objectives, organizational structure, training management, completion criteria, and commendation procedures.
 Article 25 sets specific requirements for course attendance and completion, and Article 26 authorizes the Director to commend outstanding trainees.
 This legal framework ensures that the institute operates as a systematic and accountable training organization rather than a simple in-house academy.

 Training Institution for Court Officials offers a multi-tiered curriculum tailored to different career stages and responsibilities.
 Basic Training introduces new employees to the court system, procedural law, administrative practice, and ethics.
 Intermediate and practical courses cover topics such as civil and criminal procedure, judgment and register drafting, case date management, and enforcement operations.
 Advanced programs for senior staff include seminars on court administration strategy, digital transformation of the judiciary, human-resource leadership, and international judicial cooperation.
 Special programs also provide short term or customized training for specific job categories and exchange initiatives for foreign judicial professionals.

-The main campus is centrally located in Goyang-si, Gyeonggi-do, spans approximately 39,000 square meters and is equipped with comprehensive educational infrastructure, including lecture halls, auditoriums, residential dormitories, and research facilities, thereby supporting its robust training schedule.
-Through this comprehensive structure and legal foundation, the Training Institute for Court Officials serves as a key institution ensuring that Korea’s judicial administration remains professional, transparent, and adaptable to the demands of modern justice.
+The main campus is located in central Goyang-si, Gyeonggi-do, spans approximately 39,000 square meters and is equipped with educational infrastructure, including lecture halls, auditoriums, residential dormitories, and research facilities, thereby supporting its training schedule.
+Through this structure and legal foundation, the Training Institute for Court Officials serves as a core institution to ensure the Korean judicial administration remain professional and adapts to the demands of modern justice.